 Since it is now validating the concurrent requests properly, there is no way for me to verify my claim, the only way I can confirm this is by writing to Apple but they aren’t giving any response in this regard.

 I got the bounty email from Apple on June 4th, 2021.

-Selling these kind of vulnerabilities to government agencies or private bounty programs like zerodium could have made a lot more money.
+Selling these kind of vulnerabilities to government agencies or private bounty programs could have made a lot more money.
 But I chose the ethical way and I didn’t expect anything more than the outlined bounty amounts by Apple.

 But $18,000 USD is not even close to the actual bounty.
 Lets say all my assumptions are wrong and Apple passcode verifying endpoint wasn’t vulnerable before my report.
 Even then the given bounty is not fair looking at the impact of the vulnerability as given below.

 - Bypassed the two factor authentication.
 It is literally like 2FA doesn’t exist due to the bypass.
 People who are all relying on 2FA are vulnerable.
 This itself is a major vulnerability.

 - Bypassed the password validation rate limits.
 All the Apple ID accounts that use common / weak / hacked passwords are vulnerable even if they have two factor authentication enabled.
 Once hacked, the attacker can track the location of the device as well as wipe the device remotely.
 2014 celebrities iCloud hack is majorly because of weak passwords.

 - Bypassed the SMS verification.
 If we know the passcode or password of the device associated with the iCloud account.
 Lets say any of your friends or relatives knows your device passcode, using this vulnerability, they can takeover your iCloud account and also can erase your entire device remotely over the internet without having physical access to it.